dwebprotocol/multi-dwebtree/docs/mergeHandler.md

 # Merge Handler

-All the calls to Merge Handler are done by MultiHyperbee.
-That means that if you want to use your own Merge Handler, it needs to be passed as a parameter to MultiHyperbee like this:
+All the calls to Merge Handler are done by MultiDTree.
+That means that if you want to use your own Merge Handler, it needs to be passed as a parameter to MultiDTree like this:

 ```
-const multiHyperbee = new MultiHyperbee(storage, [options], customMergeHandler)
+const multiHyperbee = new MultiDTree(storage, [options], customMergeHandler)
 ```

 MyltiHyperbee calls MergeHandler in these cases: